MatthewRMackey/FractalStudio/readme.md

 9. Save zoom videos and various coloring animations.

 ## TODO
-1. ~~Adjust fractal implementation such that each FractalWidget is self contained.~~
+- [x] Adjust fractal implementation such that each FractalWidget is self contained.
-2. Add ability to switch from mandelbrot to julia and vice versa.
+- [ ] Add ability to switch from mandelbrot to julia and vice versa.
-2. Add an entry box for c in the julia set and fix backend so when julia is generated c=center
+- [ ] Add an entry box for c in the julia set and fix backend so when julia is generated c=center
+- [ ] Fix save image location, and figure out method for metadata collection for each image
-3. Add linear panning functionality across all changeable variables (power, depth, center, julia c, and zoom factors)
+- [ ] Add linear panning functionality across all changeable variables (power, depth, center, julia c, and zoom factors)
+- [ ] Add smooth/fractional escape capabilities
-4. Add settings file that default values and things like discrete/smooth coloring, resolution, etc can be loaded from on startup.
+- [ ] Add settings file that default values and things like discrete/smooth coloring, resolution, etc can be loaded from on startup.
-5. Improve visual look of the configuration/options panel.
+- [ ] Improve visual look of the configuration/options panel.

 ## Examples